-Table 7 below sets out details of any incidents recorded, additional investigations, or interventions required by the Council in relation to the consent holder's activities during the 2018-2019 period.
+Table 7 below sets out details of any incidents recorded, additional investigations, or interventions required by the Council in relation to the consent holder's activities during the 2019-2020 period.
 This table presents details of all events that required further investigation or intervention regardless of whether these were found to be compliant or not.

 Date Details Compliant (Y/N) Enforcement Action Taken?
-Outcome 29/3/2019 During routine monitoring it was found that self-sown wildling pines were growing on the cap of the landfill in contravention of special condition 1 of Resource Consent 3954-2. Ν Letter of explanation requested An explanation was received and accepted.
-The pines have been removed from the cap.
+Outcome 20 March 2020 During routine monitoring it was found that self-sown wilding pines were growing on the cap of the landfill in contravention of special condition 1 of Resource Consent 3954-2 Ν No An explanation was received in response to the inspection notice.
+Issue will be solved next monitoring year.
+Mulching and chipping of pest plants to take place in August and spraying to occur in September, timed for best results